Pashtun tribes: Dialects

 The Bettani speak various Pashto dialects.
 The Ghilji or (Gharzai) of the central region around Paktika speak Central Pashto, a dialect with unique phonetic features, transitional between the southern and the northern dialects of Pashto.
 The Lohani (Rohani, Nohani) Marwat, as well as some other minor Lodi tribes and the Bettani proper, speak the Marwat Lodi Bettani dialect, which is a southern Pashto variety, however, its phonetics are different from the southern Kandahari Pashto.
 The Sheerani tribe of the Bettani confederacy speaks another southern dialect.
 The northern Bettani clans speak the northern or "hard" Pashto variety.
 Some of the Bettani lineages, including some (but not all) clans of the Niazi, have abandoned Pashto.
-Today they speak other languages, like Urdu, Hindko, Saraiki, Punjabi, Dari.
+Today they speak other languages, like Urdu, Hindko, Saraiki, Punjabi and Dari.

-The Gharghashti Kakar Naghar Panni Mandokhel and Musakhel and other minor settled in the region around Quetta Zhob and Loralai speak dialect, which is a "soft" Pashto dialect very similar to Kandahari Pashto.
-The Safi, some of the Jaduns, and some other minor northern Gharghashti tribes speak the northern or "hard" Pashto variety.
+The Gharghashti Kakar, Naghar, Panni, Mandokhel, and Musakhel and other minor tribes settled in the region around Quetta and Zhob.
+The Loralai speak a dialect which is a "soft" Pashto dialect, similar to the Kandahari dialect.
+The Safi, a few Jaduns, and other minor northern Gharghashti tribes speak the northern or "hard" Pashto variety.
 The Jaduns, living on the Mahabun mountain slopes around Swabi speak Pashto, while those living in Hazara speak Pashto and Hindko.
 Some clans of the Safi tribe speak the Pashayi languages but are mostly bilingual in Pashto.

-The Karlani speak some of the most distinctive Pashto dialects which are lexically different from standard Pashto varieties, and phonetically very varied.
+The Karlani speak some of the most distinctive Pashto dialects which are lexically different from standard Pashto varieties, considered phonetically varied.
 Furthermore, the Karlani dialects have a tendency towards a change in the pronunciation of vowels.
 Depending on the particular dialect, the standard Pashto [a], [ā], [o], [u] may change into [ā], [â/å/o], [ȯ/ȫ/e], [i], respectively.
-In the Karlani dialects of Waziristan, Bannu, Tani (southern Khost),also, Mangal, which follow the vowel shift to the greatest extent, these four vowels normally change into [ā], [o], [e], [i], respectively.
-Much of the Ormur tribe settled in some villages of Waziristan and Logar, who give their name to Ormur the folkloric ancestor of the Karlani, speak the Ormuri language which is distinct from Pashto.
-However, in general the Ormur are bilingual in Pashto, particularly in the Karlani dialect of Wazirwola.
+In the Karlani dialects of Waziristan, Bannu, Tani (southern Khost), and Mangal, follow the vowel shift to the greatest extent, these four vowels normally change into [ā], [o], [e], [i], respectively.
+The Ormur tribe settled in some villages in Waziristan and Logar, who gave their name to Ormur the folkloric ancestor of the Karlani, which spoke the Ormuri language which is distinct from Pashto.
+However, in general the Ormur are bilingual in Pashto, particularly in the Karlani Wazirwola dialect.

-The southwestern Sarbani tribes, most notably the Durrani, speak (Kandahari Pashto) a "soft" dialect of Pashto; while northwestern Sarbani tribes such as Gigyani tribe, Yousafzai Khalil and Mohmand tribes etc., most notably they speak (Peshawari Pashto) Pashto a "hard" dialect of Pashto.
+The Southwestern Sarbani tribes, most notably the Durrani, speak the Southern Pashto dialect, a "soft" dialect of Pashto; while northwestern Sarbani tribes speak the Northern Pashto dialect, a "hard" dialect of Pashto.
 Both of them are considered upper class dialects.
 In addition, a small section of the Tarin clan of the Sarbani living east of Quetta speak the distinctive Wanetsi (Tareeno) dialect, which is considered by some modern scholars to be distinctive enough to be classified as its own language.